armoniax/amc-dev-docs/docs/API/Math-API.md

 - <h5 id="double_gt">double_gt()</h5>
     > uint32_t double_gt(uint64_t a, uint64_t 	b )

-        两个双精度进行大于比较获得大的一个，此函数首先将两个输入重新解释为双精度（50个十进制数精度）。
+        Two double are compared to obtain the larger one.
+This function first reinterprets the two inputs as double (50 decimal precision).
     - parameter
-        - a 双精度解析为64位无符号整数
+        - a double is interpreted as 64 bit unsigned integer
-        - b 双精度解析为64位无符号整数
+        - b double is interpreted as 64 bit unsigned integer
     - return
-        - 如果第一个输入大于于第二个输入，则为1，否则为0
+        - If the first input is larger than the second input, it's 1, otherwise it's 0.

 Example: